Japanese invasion of Parang: Japanese Landings

 Despite their initial resistance, the Filipino forces were eventually forced to withdraw from Parang due to the superior Japanese firepower and the fall of Cotabato City, which left them vulnerable to encirclement.
 Duque retreated inland a prepared as route of retreat.
 His unit reached Lanao and put under 81st Division's command.

 Kawaguchi forces captured Parang and cleared its highway then moved northward to link of the forces in Malabang.
 They moved northward to capture Dansalan in Lanao with the objective of linking with the Kawamura Detachment in Cagayan.

 Duque's resolute leadership was largely responsible for preventing the enemy from gaining in is rear areas and preserved the combat integrity of his regiment.
-He was still fighting astride the main approach to his rear when the Mindanao Operations came to an end in May 20, 1942.
+He was still fighting astride the main approach to his rear when the Mindanao Operations came to an end on May 20, 1942.